 The Yamaha Tenere 700 borrows its name from the Tuareg languages of Northern Africa: “Tenere” meaning either “desert” or “solitude” depending on the context in the region.

-It’s a fitting moniker both for the 150,000 square-mile Ténéré region of the Sahara desert, an inhospitable sea of sand that reaches temperatures over 120 degrees in the summer months, and for the lineage of Yamaha motorcycles that have conquered this arid stretch countless times in rallies and adventures over the past four decades.
+One is an inhospitable sea of sand that sees temperatures over 120 degrees in the summer months, and the other marks a lineage of motorcycles that's conquered this arid stretch in countless rally races over the last four decades.

 “Desert” for obvious reasons: The T7’s off-road chops are as at home in the desert stretches of our “Baja On Down” tour as they are in any of the nine national forests we cover on our “Best Week In Oregon” adventure ride.